Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Numerical Evaluation

-For the evaluation of the joint problem we use the experimental setting of Section \ref{ssec:ob_eval}.
-We compare all iterative methods from Sections \ref{ssec:lag_ib} and \ref{ssec:lag_ob}, and a greedy approach (as the one in Section \ref{ssec:greedy_ob}) with a solution from a solver.
+Finally, for this problem we compare all iterative methods from Sections \ref{ssec:lag_ib} and \ref{ssec:lag_ob} with the benchmark greedy approach, and a solution from a solver, as before.
 For the update of the dual variables we use the Polyak step \citep{polyak-step} which optimizes the descent at each iteration.
 Nevertheless, this step requires access to the (unknown) optimal function value.
 Here we resort to a lower bound of the optimal value, as we have a dual minimization problem.

 In specific, we compute the dual step at each iteration $\ell$ using the formula:

 The denominator is the constraint violation error at the $\ell$-th iteration, i.e., $\vv^{(\ell)} = c^{\text{(ob)}}_{i} - \sum_{j\in\cl J} x_{ijt}^{(\ell)}$ or $\vv^{(\ell)} = c^{\text{(ib)}}_{j} - \sum_{i\in\cl I} {\mathbf{x}^{(\ell)}_{ij}}^\top \vp^{(\tau)}_{ij}$, depending on the iterative method, which constitutes the gradient for the dual descent.
 The numerator is an estimation of the current optimality gap of the dual problem.
 Namely, $g_L^{(\ell)}$ denotes the Lagrangian, i.e., the objective of pipage (or the solver, if used) at the $\ell$-th iteration (before the feasibility correction) which matches the dual function value $h(\mathbf \lambda_{\ell})$ since, for the IB-relaxed problem, it holds: